Dutch government website outage caused by cyber attack

 AMSTERDAM Cyber attackers crippled the Dutch government's main websites for most of Tuesday and back-up plans proved ineffective, exposing the vulnerability of critical infrastructure at a time of heightened concern about online security.

-The outage at 0900 GMT lasted more than seven hours and on Wednesday the government confirmed it was a cyber attack.
+The outage at 0900 GMT (0400 ET) lasted more than seven hours and on Wednesday the government confirmed it was a cyber attack.

 The outage affected most of the central government's major websites, which provide information to the public and the media, but phones and emergency communication channels remained online.